nasa/Common-Metadata-Repository/README.md

 1. `cmr build uberjar APP`
 2. `cmr run uberjar APP`

 Where `APP` is any supported CMR app.
-You can touble-tap the `TAB` key on your keyboard to get the `cmr` tool to show you the list of available apps after entering `uberjar` in each step above.
+You can double-tap the `TAB` key on your keyboard to get the `cmr` tool to show you the list of available apps after entering `uberjar` in each step above.